-The laser welding machine used for gear welding and metallurgical sheet welding mainly relates to laser deep penetration welding.
+Laser deep penetration welding is mainly used for gear welding and metallurgical sheet welding, and the focus of this article is on the principle of laser deep penetration welding.

 Aluminum shell lithium battery top cover welding – fiber continuous laser (new energy vehicle cell, mostly 3-Series aluminum)

-In most conventional welding processes and laser conduction welding, energy is first deposited on the surface of the workpiece and then transmitted to the interior by transmission).
+In most conventional welding processes and laser conduction welding, energy is first deposited on the surface of the workpiece and then transmitted to the interior through conduction.

 6 series aluminum fiber CW laser welding (this is the high-speed rail floor)